rthamman/reinvent-2019/README.md

    c.
 Lab 3 (tf-distributed-training.ipynb) - this notebook demonstrates the following features:
 	- Distributed Training using Parameter Servers
 	- Distributed Training using Horovod
+	- TensorFlow Serving conveniences in SageMaker, including pre/post-processing scripts for inference

-10. For each lab, click on the related Ipython notebook (.ipynb) and follow the instructions in Jupyter Notebook.
+10. For each lab, click on the related Jupyter notebook (.ipynb) and follow the instructions when the notebook opens.